fivetran/dbt_workday/README.md

 ## Step 3: Define database and schema variables
 ### Single connector
 By default, this package runs using your destination and the `workday` schema.
-If this is not where your Workday data is (for example, if your Workday schema is named `workday_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Workday HCM data is (for example, if your Workday HCM schema is named `workday_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 # dbt_project.yml